bhawana137/canva_projects/Happy Birthday/README.md

 ##  Goal
 To create a cheerful birthday message that looks good both as a print card and as a digital post.

-## Message Example
-*"Wishing you joy, laughter, and lots of cake!"*

 ## 📸 Preview
 ![Birthday Card](./birthday_card.png)